-Consultancy and support offers for organisation of working time
+Consultancy and support offers for the organisation of working time

-In the field of production, companies are increasingly forced to expand their working and operating times in order to reduce their production costs and to be able to make investments.
-Working time and shift systems tried and tested over many years are adapted or replaced by new ones.
+In the field of production, companies are increasingly forced to expand their working and operating times in order to reduce production costs and make investments.
+Working time and shift work systems tried and tested over many years are being adapted or replaced by new ones.

-Therefore, human resources planners have to provide solutions for increasingly complex working time schemes with the proviso that they conciliate efficiency considerations and the compliance with statutory provisions.
-Suitable free support instruments concentrating and processing the present know-how are rare and not spread very much within the companies.
+As a consequence, HR responsibles have to provide solutions for increasingly complex working time schemes under the condition that efficiency considerations are in compliance with statutory provisions.
+Suitable free support instruments concentrating and processing the present know-how are rare and scarcely spread within the companies.

-On the project home page, the statutory bases are represented and recommendations and practical guidances for determining tailored working time system solutions are offered.
-The information provided take into consideration the latest state of the art in terms of technology, occupational healthcare, and hygiene.
+The project home page outlines the statutory basis and offers recommendations and practical guidance for determining tailored working time system solutions.
+The technical information provided take into consideration the latest state of the art in terms of technology, occupational healthcare, and hygiene.

 The offer includes:

-The guidelines guarantee the introduction of working time and shift systems meeting the statutory requirements and preferably not impairing the safety and health of the employees.
+The technical informations guarantee the introduction of working time and shift work systems that meet the statutory requirements and ideally do not impair the safety and health of employees.

-Furthermore, the players in the company are provided with the software tool "Arbeitszeiten online bewerten" (evaluating working hours online).
-The programme identifies the average risk for certain health-related problems (sleep disorders, disorders of the digestive system) and social effects caused by the specific organisation of the working time system.
-After the initial registration for this tool, the working time data can be updated at any time and the assessment results can be output again.
+Furthermore, the corporate actors are provided with the software tool "Evaluating Working Hours Online" (Arbeitszeiten online bewerten).
+The programme identifies the average risk for certain health problems (sleep disorders, disorders of the digestive system) and social impairment caused by the specific organisation of the working time system.
+After the registration for this tool, the working time data can be updated at any time and the assessment results can be output again.

 This way, shift systems can be improved step by step until the risk of impairments is minimised.
-The tool provides recommendations as to which measures may be taken to reduce the risk.
-However, it cannot be used for a personalised evaluation of the risk of individual workers.
+The tool provides recommendations as to which measures may be taken to reduce risks.
+However, individualised risk evaluation is not possible.

-The psychologist and ergonomist Friedhelm Nachreiner and his team (University of Oldenburg and GAWO e.V.) were commissioned with the performance of the project.
-The project was supported intensively by an advisory board.
-This board consisted of experts of the social partners of IG-Metall and METALL NRW, working time experts of the Institute of Economic and Social Research (WSI), the German Social Accident Insurance (DGUV), the Federal Institute for Occupational Safety and Health, the Institute for Applied Ergonomics (ifaa), and the University of Karlsruhe.
+The psychologist and ergonomist Friedhelm Nachreiner and his team (University of Oldenburg and GAWO e.V.) were commissioned with the realisation of the project.
+The project was intensively supported by an advisory board.
+This board consisted of experts of the social partners of IG-Metall and METALL NRW, working time experts of the Institute of Economic and Social Research (WSI), the German Social Accident Insurance (DGUV), the Institute for Applied Ergonomics (ifaa), the University of Karlsruhe and BAuA.